+Diet.
 Studies suggest that people who eat a diet rich in carotenoids (powerful antioxidants) have a lower risk of developing AMD.
-Vegetables that include these important antioxidants are raw carrot, kale, brussels sprouts, raw spinach, corn, broccoli, green peas, green beans, tomatoes and lettuce.
+Our research team have also found evidence that an 'unhealthy' diet can be detrimental to vision.

 Smoking is a major risk factor for both wet and dry macular degeneration.
 If at all possible patients should stop or reduce smoking.